PEM-Humboldt/wiutils/docs/guide/extraction.md

 | [`get_scientific_name`](/reference/#wiutils.extraction.get_scientific_name) | Gets the scientific name of each image by concatenating their respective genus and specific epithet. |

-For every snippet of code showed here, we will assume you have already ran the following code:
+For every snippet of code showed here, we will assume you have already run the following code:

 ```python
 import wiutils